Find a doctor

 The Mandan police chief had multiple risk factors for heart disease—high blood pressure, high cholesterol, type 2 diabetes and a family history of heart disease.
 On top of that, he had been a pack-a-day smoker for 43 years.

 “Dennis had been coming in regularly to keep his blood pressure and cholesterol under control,” said Dr. Darwin Lange, family medicine doctor at Sanford North Mandan Clinic.
 “However, he was getting older and still smoked.
 Most recently, he became diabetic.
-The combination of time and risk factors looked discouraging.”Dr. Lange, Bullinger’s primary care doctor, knew the patient’s history and ordered a
+The combination of time and risk factors looked discouraging.”Dr. Lange, Bullinger’s primary care doctor,

 Dennis Bullinger, chief of the Mandan Police Department, had bypass surgery that likely prevented a major heart attack.